bluerail/docdata/README.md

-# DocData
+# Docdata

-DocData is a Ruby binder for DocData payments.
+Docdata is a Ruby binder for Docdata payments.
 Current status: in progress, not stable.

 ## Installation